hashgraph/hedera-sdk-tck/test-specifications/accountBalanceQuery.md

-# Get account info - Test specification
+# AccountBalanceQuery - Test specification

 ## Description:
-This test specification for get account info is to be one of many for testing the functionality of the Hedera SDKs.
+This test specification for the AccountBalanceQuery is to be one of many for testing the functionality of the Hedera SDKs.
 The SDK under test will use the language specific JSON-RPC server return responses back to the test driver.

 ## Design:
 Each test within the test specification is linked to one of the properties within AccountBalanceQuery.
 Each property is tested with a mix of boundaries.
 The inputs for each test are a range of valid, minimum, maximum, negative and invalid values for the method.
 The expected response of a passed test can be a correct error or a results of node queries.
 Success on the consensus node can be obtained by a queries such as AccountInfoQuery or AccountBalanceQuery, and on the mirror node through the rest API.
 Error codes are obtained from the response code proto files.